-“we found that riders with helmets had an 85 percent reduction in their risk of head injury … and an 88 percent reduction in their risk of brain injury”
+“we found that riders with helmets had an 85 percent reduction in their risk of head injury”

 “The study compares groups of cyclists who chose to wear helmets with those who did not.
 Many variables, such as the reasons for wearing a helmet and attitudes to risk, were not controlled for by the researchers and may have influenced the results.”

-The 85% figure so often quoted is meaningless.
-It does not correspond to physical protection provided by helmets, but to the authors own generous estimate misrepresented as the result of their “study”.
-In the end, the authors had to re-work their data, and arrived at a lower effectiveness rate.
+The 85% figure is meaningless.
+It does not correspond to physical protection provided by helmets.
+It is the authors own generous estimate misrepresented as the result of their “study”.
+Many researchers have tried to replicate its results, but have been unable to do so.
+The authors had to re-work their data, and withdrew the claim.

 The vested interests behind this “research”

-In 1956, a racing driver called Peter Snell died from head injuries sustained in an accident, despite wearing a Bell helmet.
-His death triggered calls to research helmets effectiveness, leading to the creation of the Snell foundation.
-Bell stopped production of the helmet that Peter Snell had been wearing and started focusing of the value of the Snell helmet standard, developing a close relationship with the Snell foundation.
+In 1956, a racing driver called Peter Snell died from head injuries despite wearing a Bell helmet.
+His death to the creation of the Snell foundation.
+Since, Bell has developed a close relationship with the Snell foundation.

-In the 1970′s, Bell introduced polystyrene-based bicycle helmets.
-They became popular among some racing cyclists, but not mainstream cyclists.
+In the 1970′s, Bell introduced polystyrene bicycle helmets.
+They were not adopted by mainstream cyclists.
 In the 1980′s, Bell started to market bicycle helmets more aggressively.
 They became the most profitable range of helmets.
-In the mid 1980′s, Bell suggested that the Snell foundation should commission research into bicycle helmets effectiveness, and provided funding to do so.
+In the mid 1980′s, Bell suggested that the Snell foundation should commission research into bicycle helmets, and provided funding to do so.

 Using sponsored “research” to promote helmets and lobby for legislation

-Bell advertising, using the misleading study it sponsored to claim that helmets prevent 85% of head injuries
+Bell advertising, using the “study” it sponsored to claim that helmets prevent 85% of head injuries

-Thanks to the lobbying efforts, the market for helmets expanded rapidly in the early 1990′s, almost doubling between 1993 and 1995.
-This lead to record profits for the bicycle helmet division of Bell, that was reportedly making more money than the rest of the company.
-In 1995, the bicycle helmet market was estimated to be worth $200 million dollars.
+The market for helmets almost doubled between 1993 and 1995.
+This lead to record profits for Bell bicycle helmet division.
+In 1995, the bicycle helmet market was worth about $200 million dollars.
 Large profits could be re-invested into further lobbying and funding of “studies”.